Why Buy This Product?

 About the Clay Bar

-The Chemical Guys Light Clay Bar is the safest and most effective way to remove contamination from your vehicle’s paintwork.
-Flex-Clay Technology easily removes light overspray, rail dust, brake dust, pollution and contamination for a smooth-as-glass feel.
-The unique elastic blue detailing clay pulls off light contamination like a magnet.
-The advanced Light Clay Bar is designed to cleanse newer and well maintained vehicles.
-The Light Clay Bar works great on paintwork, glass, plastic and metal surfaces.
+The Chemical Guys Heavy Clay Bar is the safest and most effective way to remove contamination from your vehicle’s paintwork.
+Flex-Clay Technology easily removes years of heavy overspray, rail dust, brake dust, pollution and contamination for a smooth-as-glass feel.
+The unique elastic black detailing clay pulls off heavy and rough contamination like a magnet.
+The advanced Heavy Clay Bar is designed to cleanse vehicles with years of stubborn contamination and pollution.
+The Heavy Clay Bar works great on paintwork, glass, plastic and metal surfaces.
 Detailing clay bar safely removes overspray and pollution without damaging the surface.
-The Chemical Guys Light Clay Bar is the perfect choice for removing embedded contamination from newer vehicles.
-The Light Clay Bar is the safest way to cleanse virtually any painted surface.
+The Chemical Guys Heavy Clay Bar is the perfect choice for removing embedded contamination from new and old vehicles.
+The Heavy Black Clay Bar is the safest way to cleanse virtually any painted surface.
 Great for removing contamination before applying your favorite coat of carnauba wax or paintwork sealant.
-The Chemical Guys Light Clay Bar is non-abrasive and safe on aluminum, chrome, fiberglass and all painted surfaces.
-Restore the smooth feel back to any car, truck, motorcycle, RV and boat with the Chemical Guys Light Clay Bar.
+The Chemical Guys Heavy Clay Bar is non-abrasive and safe on aluminum, chrome, fiberglass and all painted surfaces.
+Restore the smooth feel back to any car, truck, motorcycle, RV and boat with the Chemical Guys Heavy Clay Bar.

 Luber Synthetic Lubricant & Detailer is a high-lubricity lubricant specially formulated to increase lubricity and reduce friction.
 Luber lubricates paint delivering a slick, non-stick surface that is perfect for using any clay bar or clay block.
 Luber easily lubricates the surface so that a clay bar or clay block is easily and gently glided across to easily remove rail dust, water spots, tar, bugs and paint over-spray from automotive paint and glass surfaces.
 Luber contains highly reflective shining agents that form an ultra-thin protective coat that allows the clay block or clay bar to work more effectively and evenly on recently waxed or sealed surfaces.
 Luber is synthetic which means it works exceptionally well on any surface including glass.